 Most routers are easy to install, but that’s not the only other factor in ease of use.
 Are they backed up by a strong customer service team?
 That can be to your benefit, especially if you’re looking to scale up your network to more advanced needs.
 And what does the company offer in terms of assurance?
 A warranty can go a long way towards making a run of the mill router look like an all star.

 Shopping for a Xfinity router isn’t that much different than shopping for any other router, but we think our guide will provide you with everything you need to know.
 Whether you want a run of the mill model that’s easy to install or a top of the line productivity titan, we’ve covered all your bases.
-And if you want a good modem to match it with, we suggest you check out our guide to the top modems of 2020.
+And if you want a good modem to match it with, we suggest you check out our guide to the top modems of 2022.If you liked our article on router for xfinity, please share and comment below what your favorite product is.